Architecture of Africa: Colonial fortifications in West Africa

 Early European colonies on the West African coast built large forts, as can be seen at Elmina Castle, Cape Coast Castle, Christiansborg, Fort Jesus, and elsewhere.
 These were usually plain, with little ornamentation, but with more adornment at Dixcove Fort.
 Other embellishments were gradually accreted, with the style inspiring later buildings such as Lamu Fort and the stone palace of Kumasi.

 Eclecticism

 European artists in the 18th century would go out to Africa and the Middle East in hopes of finding new inspiration to include in their art.
 These travels became common and changed political and cultural relations between Africa, the Middle East, and Europe.
-By the late 19th century, most buildings reflected the fashionable European eclecticism and pastisched Mediterranean, or even Northern European, styles.
+By the late 19th century, most buildings reflected the fashionable European eclecticism and transplanted Mediterranean, or even Northern European, styles.
 Examples of colonial towns from this era survive at Saint-Louis, Grand-Bassam, Swakopmund, Cape Town, Luanda.
 A few buildings were pre-fabricated in Europe and shipped over for erection.
 This European tradition continued well into the 20th century, with the construction of European-style manor houses, such as Shiwa Ng'andu in what is now Zambia, or the Boer homesteads in South Africa, and with many town buildings.